Abendsen/Scorched-Space/README.md

 WIP offshoot from Scorched Earth

 Test controls:
-- 'b' and mouse adds bullets to scene that are affected by gravity.
+- 'b' adds bullets to scene that are affected by gravity.
 - right-click adds planetary objects to the scene.

 Running the simulation: